|

 That was the signal, my Lady, said Fingolfin.

-Return it, my Lord.
-Eowyn patted Hentmirës
+Return it, my Lord, said Eowyn.
+She patted Hentmirës

 hand.
 Are you ready?